strzibny/vagrant-presentation/README.md

 #### Packaging VM as Box

+Vagrant boxes are simply said just tarred images.
+What is important to note is that *.box* files are provider specific.
+Below is an *libvirt* example for which you need only the KVM image named as *box.img* and *metadata.json* file which specifies the provider.

-vagrant-libvirt provider and Fedora 21 server
+*Example:* vagrant-libvirt provider and Fedora 21 server:

 - *qcow2* image file named **box.img**
 - optional **Vagrantfile** with defaults
 - **metadata.json**

+The contents of the metadata file:

 ```shell
 $ cat metadata.json